hellogaon/cuMatch/README.md

-# cuMatch: A GPU-based Memory-Efficient Worst-case Optimal Join Processing Method for Subgraph Queries with Complex Patterns
+# cuMatch: A GPU-based Memory-Efficient Worst-case Optimal Join Processing Method for Subgraph Queries with Complex Patterns [SIGMOD'25]

-This repository provides the implementation of cuMatch, a system that processes subgraph queries on GPUs using the worst-case optimal join (WCOJ) approach.
+This repository provides the implementation of **cuMatch**, a system that processes subgraph queries on GPUs using the worst-case optimal join (WCOJ) approach.
 It includes scripts and tools to run the full Large-scale Complex Subgraph Query Benchmark (LSQB), which serves as the primary benchmark in our experimental evaluation.
 Beyond LSQB, cuMatch also provides a flexible framework that converts arbitrary graph data from CSV into the Labeled Grid Format (LGF) and executes user-defined subgraph queries, including those with complex patterns, in a memory-efficient GPU environment.